liip/LiipImagineBundle/README.md

 ```

-## Images Outside Data Root
+## Data Roots

-When your setup requires your source images reside outside the web root,
+By default, Symfony's `web/` directory is registered as a data root to load
-you have to set your loader's `data_root` parameter in your configuration
+assets from.
+For many installations this will be sufficient, but sometime you
-(often `app/config/config.yml`) with the absolute path to your source image
+may need to load images from other locations.
+To do this, you must set the
-location.
+`data_root` parameter in your configuration (often located at `app/config/config.yml`).

 ```yml
 liip_imagine: